-Philadelphia Passes The Driving Equity Act
+Philadelphia Passes the Driving Equity Act

 After Mayor Kenney signed the Driving Equity Act into law, Philadelphia became the first major city to ban traffic stops for minor infractions in the United States.
 But where did such monumental legislation come from?

 Philadelphia Council Member Isaiah Thomas drafted the law after a traffic stop that impacted him.
-But he said the act came from a lifetime of living as a black man in Philadelphia.
+But he said the act came from a lifetime of living as a Black man in Philadelphia.

 Multiple studies suggest that Black drivers are more likely than other motorists to be pulled over for minor infractions.
 Speaking with NPR News, Thomas said that this apparent bias was a major source of inspiration for the new legislation.